What Are The Messages That Every Teacher Should Send To Parents?

 9. I know home life can be busy.

 So start by recognizing individual areas for family support.
 Sharing special moments opens a channel to honest and direct one-to-one communication with a parent, which over time can build trust to discuss other important issues.
 Recognizing parents’ challenges can turn things around for a troubled family and transform a child’s behavior and performance at school.

 10. I’ll work with you.
 Here’s how.

-We talked about the “why” and the “what” of parent communications, now we are down to the ‘how.’
+We talked about the ‘why’ and the ‘what’ of parent communications, and now we are down to the ‘how.’

 Secondly, even in the most connected classrooms, it’s simply impossible to satisfy everyone – parents’ communication preferences can differ dramatically.
 Most engaged teachers love that technology can give parents options to customize the frequency and types of updates, empowering them to participate in the communication on their terms.

 Lastly, the importance of in-person communication is something one cannot stress enough.
-Teachers who successfully engage families don’t miss opportunities for spontaneous in-person interactions at drop-off or pick up, arrange home visits, or organizing valuable parent workshops.
+Teachers who successfully engage families don’t miss opportunities for spontaneous in-person interactions at drop-off or pick-up, arrange home visits, or organize valuable parent workshops.

 What kind of messages made a particular difference in your classroom?
 Have you experienced a positive impact of frequent sharing?